-How to Pick the Right Color Mood for your Room
+How to Pick the Right Paint Colors for Your Room

 - BOLD: To create a room that makes you feel full of energy, pick colors that are true and pure versions of themselves.
 Typically, these primary hues are in the middle in a fan deck of paint colors, not at the pale tip or the heavy bottom.
 They are hues that are bright, clear, and crisp.
 Cherry red, steel gray, and tangerine orange are such colors.
 They don’t have undertones of blue, brown, or yellow, which alter the appearance of the color.

 - CALM: To create a serene and peaceful feeling in a home, try colors that are muted by large doses of white and gray.
 These undertones reduce a color’s intensity to a paler, pastel version.
 With blue, for instance, if you add a grayish hue with plenty of white in it, you end up with an aqua color.
 This is a shade that might be popular in spas and resorts.
 Do the same with green, and you get a mint shade that calmly recedes.
 Yellow becomes buttery and smooth.
 These colors are subtle backgrounds that you can use throughout your home.

 - COOL: Cool colors are a popular aesthetic because they are often passive.
 Rooms filled with crisp whites, grays, and pale blues take on a decidedly chill mood, and people take center stage.
 It’s no coincidence these hues are based on cold things such as snow or steel.
 To arrive at a cool palette, think ice cubes, winter skies, and the shades of mouth-watering sorbets.